HelenVe/FaceDetectionOcclusions/README.md

 These can be found inside the models folder, along with training & validation results.

+To do the heatmap extraction, go to file explain_pred.py and edit it based on how many classes you want to explain.
+The implementation is based on this blogpost: https://amirpourmand.ir/posts/2023/yolov5-interpretability-gradcam/

 ## C) Take frames form the UMC videos, annotate and split them into 4 levels of occlusion based on the difficulty.
 Test the 4 heatmap based model to see if more faces are detected.
 HiresCAM models indeed detect more and are promising